How does running get more manageable and your long run easier?

-A 5-minute run may seem like a chore but let me tell you, don’t lose heart over it.
+A 5-minute run may seem like a chore early on in your fitness.
+Don’t lose heart over it.
 Give it time.
 This is SO important.
 If you have to think like Bob Wiley so be it…

 baby steps get on the bus, baby steps down the aisle, baby steps…

-The idea of taking baby steps to get your endurance built up, as ironic as it sounds, is all about taking baby steps until you have finally built up the strength and stamina to get fit enough where running is actually fun.
+The idea of taking baby steps to get your endurance built up.
+It is all about taking baby steps until you have finally built up the strength and stamina.

 It is a hassle to get out for a 5-10 minute run but don’t forget the small steps along the way.

-I know how you feel and can relate to people who are just struggling to do a 5-minute run and I understand 3 hour marathoners struggling with thoughts that they don’t have the ability to break 2.40, 2.30, 2.20.
+I know how you feel and can relate to people who are just struggling to do a 5-minute run.
+That being said, I understand 3 hour marathoners struggling with thoughts that they don’t have the ability to break 2.40, 2.30 or 2.20.

 Find your motivation